-As organisations everywhere seek to achieve greater degrees of agility and competitive advantage, once-breakthrough technologies like cloud native and serverless are becoming increasingly mainstream as newer technologies like AI take hold.
+As organizations everywhere seek to achieve greater degrees of agility and competitive advantage, once-breakthrough technologies like cloud native and serverless are becoming increasingly mainstream as newer technologies like AI take hold.
 With the pace of digital transformation accelerating, IT departments need to not just keep pace but stay ahead – and CIOs and IT leaders need to ensure that their workforces are ready to take on this newly digital world.

 Having cutting-edge capabilities is one thing; having the skills to take advantage of them is another.
 In the traditional world, development was siloed with the focus on core Java, but IT departments of the future will depend on full-stack developers whose skills span the entire IT portfolio.

 At Capgemini, we’ve not only seen the need to transform amongst our clients but we’ve also experienced it firsthand.
-As we partner with clients to make digital business a reality, we’ve had to evolve our own organisation and embrace new approaches and processes for training.
+As we partner with clients to make digital business a reality, we’ve had to evolve our own organization and embrace new approaches and processes for training.
 Along the way, we’ve identified a few key imperatives and best practices for an effective training program that will help build and retain the workforce for the future of IT, whether your focus is on upskilling or on reskilling.
 These imperatives are:

 Make it immersive